A Law Firm Committed to Preventing Bicycle Accidents

 - Don't be lulled into a false sense of safety by designated bike lanes.
 You must remain alert to drivers who may crowd the lane, cut you off or open the door of their parked car.

 - Don't ride on the sidewalk.
 At an intersection, a turning driver won't see you coming.

 - Stay out of blind spots and danger zones.
 Riding off the right front fender of a car is one of the most dangerous places to ride.
 If the driver turns right, you're on the hood or under the wheels.

 - Make drivers see you.
 If you don't make eye contact, the driver probably does not realize you are there.
 Wave a hand, shout, tap the side of the car or slow down if necessary.
 You may have the right of way, but the car wins in a collision.

 - Make drivers hear you.
 A horn or bell is the most effective way to say "Hey, I'm here" or "Hey, look out!"

 - Make drivers account for you.
 It seems counterintuitive, but riding in the left part of the lane ensures that approaching drivers spot you, keep an eye on you and leave you space, whereas they may not notice you until too late if you are hugging the curb.

 - Go out of your way.
-A side street with slower speeds, less traffic, fewer parked cars, and fewer driver distractions is less dangerous than the main drag.
+A side street with slower speeds, less traffic, fewer parked cars and fewer driver distractions is less dangerous than the main drag.

 For more tips on safety and defensive biking, see How Not to Get Hit By Cars at www.bicyclesafe.com.
-If you have been hurt, call us at (801) 901-3470 now.